|

 The interpreter can also be used from the command line

-spbicl.exe.
-This is only recommended
+using spbicl.exe.
+This is only recommended for users who

-use the interpreter from some
+to use the interpreter from some other program.
+The

 Usage: spbicl <command> [file] [frequency]